Zartarius/NN_in_C/README.md

 # Overview
-Implementation of an optimised Neural Network in C from scratch.
+Implementation of a basic, but optimised Neural Network in C from scratch.
+The goal is to accurately classify handwritten digits from the MNIST dataset.

 (Project currently in progress)

 # Files